Luna-Coder/contributing-to-firefox/README.md

 # Mercurial Commit Message Format #
 "Bug 1234567 - Implement feature XYZ. r=name,name2!"

-Bug 1234567 - The number of the bug in bugzilla.
+`Bug 1234567` - The number of the bug in bugzilla.

-- Implement feature XYZ. - The commit message.
+`- Implement feature XYZ.` - The commit message.

-r=name - The short form to request a review.
+`r=name` - The short form to request a review.

-! - This makes the review a blocking review.
+`!` - This makes the review a blocking review.

+_Note:_ The whole message must be enclosed in double quotations `"" ""`, single quotations and backticks will not work.

 # Phabricator Overview #